These gluten-free crêpes are an easy twist on traditional French crêpes, and are every bit as delicious as the classic

 I don't recommend buying xanthan gum seperately for this recipe-- all you need is the flour.

 Both of these crêpes were quite tasty, and were extremely close to the original recipe.

 Just not quite as close as when I used the Cup 4 Cup flour.

-When cooking, this batter was more fussy.
-The flour kept settling to the bottom, and I actually ruined an entire batch because I didn’t realize that I needed to stir the batter each time before pouring it onto the pan.
+When cooking, the King Arthur flour batter was more fussy.
+The flour kept settling to the bottom, and I actually ruined an entire batch because I didn't realize that I needed to stir the batter each time before pouring it onto the pan.

 Once I figured that out, things went much more smoothly.

 Compared to the traditional crêpes, these were a little more delicate, and didn't fold quite as easily than the softer, traditional crêpes.
 That said, they DID fold, and when I folded or rolled them, they didn't crack at all.

-I also found these crêpes to be slightly greasier to the touch than both the traditional crêpes and the previous gluten-free batch (with xanthan gum in the flour).
+I also found these crêpes to be slightly greasier to the touch than both the traditional crêpes and the previous gluten-free batch (The Cup 4 Cup with xanthan gum in the flour).

 If you want to avoid xanthan gum entirely, I recommend leaving it out!
 The